jmuzina/pragma/docs/references/STANDARDS_FOR_STYLING.md

 }
 ```

-## 3. CSS Custom Properties (Variables)
+## CSS Custom Properties / Variables (`styles/custom-properties`)

-### 3.1.
-Purpose and Usage
+### Purpose and Usage (`styles/custom-properties/purpose-and-usage`)
 - Custom properties are the primary method for enabling theming and customization.
 - Primitives and theme variables are provided by the [tokens package](../../packages/tokens).
-  - Generally, most of a component's variables should be mappings to tokens to ensure consistency and maintain the tokens package's ability to effect global changes.
+  - Generally, most of a component's variables shall be mappings to tokens to ensure consistency and maintain the tokens package's ability to effect global changes.
   - Values that are especially simple (like setting opacity to 0 when hidden) may be hard-coded.

-### 3.2.
-Naming Conventions
+### Naming Conventions (`styles/custom-properties/naming`)
 All variables follow [CTI naming convention](https://github.com/amzn/style-dictionary/blob/86c2c30ba289121f7dc9c28f573d1996dbc4a3a8/README.md#categorytypeitem-structure).

 - **Global Variables**: Defined in `:root` (e.g., `--baseline-grid-color`, `--color-text-default`).